ngocnhu100/IA03/user-registration-api/README.md

 ### Manual API checks (PowerShell)

-**Note:** This API only provides user registration.
-Login/authentication is not implemented - the frontend simulates login for UI demonstration purposes.
+**Note:** This API provides user registration functionality.
+Login is simulated on the frontend for UI demonstration purposes.

 If you seeded sample data, the following users exist for testing registration (e.g., duplicate email validation):